akmanserdar/plm_analytics_ml/README.md

    Train R^2: 0.73
    Test MSE: 10.27
    Test R^2: 0.70
-   Predicted Approval Time: Predicted approval time for sample change request: 17.07 days *(Using the model of Multiple Linear Regression we developed, you can predict the ***approval time*** for this request.)*
+   Predicted approval time for sample change request: 17.07 days *(Using the model of Multiple Linear Regression we developed, you can predict the ***approval time*** for this request.)*

 ## Actionable Steps